mldangelo/open-webring/README.md

 5. how big can rings get?
 6. Add a github action to check if webring is on site
 7. npm packages that are minimally scoped and auto publish - `const ring = require('open-webring/dumpster-fire');`
+8. Shoud webrings also have descriptive text?
+9. Also render JSON to html for iframe

 ## References